-“IF Statement” is a very powerful formula which is used to derive results of complex problems.
-It avoids using multiple steps while working on a worksheet and gives result in one shot.
+“IF Statement” is a very powerful formula that is used to derive results of complex problems.
+It avoids using multiple steps while working on a worksheet and gives results in one shot.
 This can be done using Nested IF Statements.

 Example of a Nested IF Statement

 Formula: =IF(logical_test, value_if_true, if(logical_test, value_if_true, if(Iogical_test, so on and so forth)

 Nested IF always has a new IF Statement for each False value.
 This formulation can be continued until all the situations are covered.
 This statement is very useful for teachers, academic heads, and also defining Age Buckets.

 For example, IF we want to define an age group, below apply the below given IF Formula

 =if(age<7, “0-7”,if(7<age<15, “8-15”, if(15<age<30, “16-30”, if(30<age<60, “31-60”, “60 and above”))))